The Seventh Continent (1989 film): Plot

 The film is divided into three parts.
 The first two, 1987 and 1988, each depict a day in the family's life, showing their daily activities in detail.
 It conveys their discomfort with the sterile routines of modern society.
 These sequences are often largely wordless.
 Toward the beginning of each part, there is a voice over of the wife reading a letter to the husband's parents informing them of his success at work.
 Many of the activities in the two parts are similar.

 The third part, 1989, begins with the family departing from the grandparents' home after a visit.
 The husband then narrates a letter, written the next day, informing them that he and his wife have resigned from their jobs and decided "to leave".
 It plays over clips of them quitting, closing their bank account, telling the bank clerk they are emigrating to Australia, selling their car, and buying a large variety of cutting tools.
 He then says it was a very hard decision whether or not to take their daughter Eva with them, but they decided to do so after she said she was not afraid of death.

 The family eats a luxurious meal.
 While eating, they receive a phone call and leave the phone dangling there to prevent any other calls.
 They then systematically destroy every possession in the house in an automatic and passionless manner, with barely any speaking.
 They rip up all of their money and flush it down the toilet.
 The only emotion shown is when Georg shatters their large fish tank, and his daughter screams and cries hysterically amidst the dying fish.
 While destroying the house, the phone company comes by, telling them that they must put the phone back on the line.
 Georg then uses cotton to muffle the bells for the phone and doorbell.
-Finally, they commit suicide by overdosing on pills dissolved in water; first Eva, then Anna, and finally Georg, who vomits up the liquid and must resort to injecting himself.
+Finally, they kill themselves by overdosing on pills dissolved in water; first Eva, then Anna, and finally Georg, who vomits up the liquid and must resort to injecting himself.
 Just before he dies, Georg methodically writes the names, date, and time of death of all three family members on the wall, providing a question mark for his own time of death.
 An envelope addressed to Georg's parents is taped to the door.
 In Georg's final moments, he lays beside Anna and Eva's corpses and watches the static on the TV.
 Scenes from the film briefly flash, implying that his life is flashing before his eyes.

 At the end of the film, text says that, despite the suicide note, Georg's parents thought it may have been a homicide and a police investigation was conducted.
 No evidence of murder was found.